beachedcoder/2024_04_23_cnd_internal/readme.md

 ### Caching mock data for fun

 - TODOs
-  - Bring Excavator back in perfect working order and CLEAN
+  - Bring Excavator back in perfect working order, with full tank of diesel and CLEAN
   - Fix Sis's trailer